aykevl/dtsync/dtdiff/README.markdown

 The whole file is in MIME format, and must be parsed with an appropriate library.

+`Magic`: a magic string that can be used to identify the file type.
+The first line of the file must be exactly like this.

-`Version`: a more-or-less free format identifier for the software that wrote the file.
+`Created-By`: a more-or-less free format identifier for the software that wrote the file.
 Currently it is in a `<name> <version>` format.

+`Version`: the current version of this file format.
+Can be increased in the future for backwards-incompatible changes so older versions of dtsync can still work with the file.
+Changes should, if possible, be additions that still work on older versions in most cases.
+This version header can be used when old programs can interpret the file the wrong way.

 `Content-Type`: always the same value.
 Can be changed in the future so other formats (binary?) can be used.
 The only supported charset is utf-8.